Parler is offline, but violent posts scraped by hackers will haunt users

 Parler surged in popularity over the past eight months, riding the backlash against big tech companies pushed by President Trump and conservative politicians and pundits.

-The company was launched by an investment from billionaire Republican mega-donor Rebekah Mercer, who with her father has helped bankroll Trump, the far-right site Breitbart News and Cambridge Analytica.
+The company was launched by an investment from billionaire Republican megadonor Rebekah Mercer, who with her father has helped bankroll Trump, the far-right site Breitbart News and Cambridge Analytica.
 Parler was founded in Henderson, Nev., in 2018 as a free-speech alternative to mainstream social media sites, promising fewer rules.

 In May, Twitter for the first time flagged Trump’s account with a fact check label.
 Facebook said shortly after that it would also begin labeling his posts, and Trump lashed out at the social media companies for censoring him.